Getting started: Building your first environment

 Creating an environment

-A Skytap environment An object that comprises one or more VMs, one or more networks, plus configuration settings and metadata.
+A Skytap environment An object that comprises one or more VMs, one or more networks, configuration settings, and metadata.
 You can save the exact state of an environment as a read-only template.
-To learn more, see Skytap Cloud quick start: Building your first environment. contains a related set of virtual machines and networks.
-An environment can be as simple as one virtual machine (with one automatically-created virtual network), or it can be a complex application stack with multiple VMs and complex networking.
+To learn more, see Skytap quick start: Building your first environment. contains a related set of virtual machines and networks.
+An environment can be as simple as one virtual machine VM – A virtual computer or server hosted within a data center.
+A VM runs a full operating system and applications.
+Each VM has virtual resources, including CPU, RAM, file system storage, CD/DVD drive, and network interfaces. (with one automatically created virtual network), or it can be a complex application stack with multiple VMs and complex networking.

 In this tutorial, we’re going to create a working environment from a pre-built public template.
 Skytap includes a variety of public templates in your account to help you quickly create and explore environments.
-You can follow these same steps to create an environment from a template that has been shared with you.
+You can follow these same steps to create an environment from a template A read-only copy of an environment that can be used to back up critical environments.
+It acts like a blueprint for new environments.
+To learn more, see Saving an environment as a template. that has been shared with you.

 To create an environment from a template